danchoi/vitunes/README.markdown

 `CTRL-p` and `CTRL-n` let you navigate the drop-down matches.
 Press `ENTER` to select one.

+More advanced autocompletion tips:

+* `CTRL-e` closes the match list and lets you continue typing
+* `CTRL-u`: when the match list is active, cycles forward through the match list and what you've typed so far; when the match list is inactive, erases what you've typed.
+* `CTRL-x C-u` reactivates autocompletion if it's gone away
+* `CTRL-y` selects the highlighted match without triggering ENTER
+* `ENTER` selects the highlighted match from the match list

 Press `ENTER` or `ESC` to exit either search query or drop-down selection mode.

 ### Volume Control